Divine Forgiveness

 the Basica

 As we get older, moving into and through adulthood, we come to more fully understand the struggles our parents faced while raising us.
 We better appreciate their efforts, sacrifices, and pain.
 With this increasing understanding, we also better appreciate the joy and love they found in helping us grow.
 Knowing of their disappointments gives so much more meaning to knowing of their pride.
-If our relationship with our parents is healthy and strong, we know their worry and anguish over past issues has faded away while their love has remained.
+If our relationship with our parents is healthy and strong, we know their worry and anguish over past issues has faded away, while their love has remained.
 Our parents have forgiven us our childhood wrongs and relate to us as the adults we have become.

 We are designed as imperfect beings.
 Maturity and responsibility demand that we not be complacent about our motives, intentions, and actions, even in light of this fact.
 But we are not ultimately blamed for being as we were made to be: unable to live a full, entire lifetime without any missteps whatsoever.
 We have all erred, and we will do so again, even despite our best efforts.
 Often enough, it is because we are not trying to put forth our best.
 This is also part of our human frailty.
 A loving God who is our Divine Source understands this.
 For this reason, forgiveness is a gift to us.
-It cannot be earned or bought.
+It is not a commodity to be bought.
 We cannot bribe for it.
 We certainly cannot cause it to be withheld from others because of our own judgments and prejudices or for any other reason.
 We can reject and deny it or we can accept and embrace it.
 And that choice is completely up to us.

 Back to: